FederatedScopeTeam/FederatedScopeTeam.github.io/_docs/19-privacy-attacks.md

 ### 3.3 Client as the attacker
 When the attacker is one of the clients:
 * If the attack actions only happen in the local training procedure, users only need to define the wrapping function to wrap the trainer and add the attack actions.
-* If the attack actions also happen at the end of the FL training, users need to overload the client class and modify its'callback_funcs_for_finish` function.
+* If the attack actions also happen at the end of the FL training, users need to overload the client class and modify its `callback_funcs_for_finish` function.

 After setting the trainer wrapping function, it should be added to the function `get_trainer` in `flpackage/core/auxiliaries/trainer_builder.py`.
 Similarly, after overloading the client class, it should be added to function `get_client_cls` in `flpackage/core/auxiliaries/worker_builder.py`.